-GAWB submitted that the Authority's preferred approach is biased.
+In its initial proposal, GAWB submitted that the Authority's preferred approach is biased.
 This bias is based on the Government's decision in 2003 to cease the issuing of indexed bonds and the increased demand for these assets.

-GAWB considered that the ACCC and AER approach, which is to produce a long -term forward-looking estimate based on the Reserve Bank of Australia's (RBA) forecasts for the next two years followed by the mid-point of the target range after that.
+GAWB preferred the ACCC and AER approach, which is to produce a long term forward-looking estimate based on the Reserve Bank of Australia's (RBA) forecasts for the next two years followed by the mid-point of the target range after that.